Scroll down for selected seat details

 16. Can I do this with three vehicles?
 No. Two vehicles per team.

 18. What’s the general concept of operations for this event?
 A: Show up Friday night.
-Set up camp @ Buffalo Gap.
+Set up camp @ a campground in the vicinity of Kingwood, WV.
+Exact camp is TBD.
 This is a base camp event.
-You have the option of leaving your camp set up while you are out on the master track.
+You have the option of leaving your camp set up while you are out for the day.
 Saturday morning begin the course at the time indicated for your team.
 Starting order for Day 1 is the order in which we received your registration.
 We are starting the first team around 0600 and sending teams out every 5 minutes thereafter.
 Complete the Day 1 master track.
 Check in with the scoring team.
 Get scored.
-Hang out at camp and socialize or go into Capon Bridge for dinner.
-Bonfire planned.
+Hang out at camp and socialize or go into town for dinner.
 Check the bulletin board for announcements and starting order for Day 2.
 For Day 2, get up and start by the time posted.
-Complete the Day 2 master track and turn in your track.
-It will probably be half day or 3/4 day track max so that we can get you scored, have an award ceremony and get you on the road home at a decent hour.
+Complete the Day 2 event and turn in your track and evidence.
+It will probably be 3/4 day track max so that we can get you scored, have an award ceremony and get you on the road home at a decent hour.

 19. Is this event suitable for vehicles towing an overland-type cargo trailer?
-A: Yes, but we recommend just leaving your trailer at basecamp.
+A: While it’s possible, but we recommend just leaving your trailer at basecamp.

 21. How does this event compare to say, the Red Clay Rally?
 Red Clay Rally is an event we highly recommend.
 Both events follow a modified TSD rally format.
 Red Clay is point to point and includes some significant wheeling obstacles.
 Wheelerman is meant to be a mellow event with an emphasis on superb time keeping skills.
 You’ll be using the same camp every night and we’re laying out a course intended to keep your rig in the same condition you started in (just dirtier).
 Consider this a good training event for Red Clay.